 In the first plan year of a Medicare Advantage and Medicare Part D prescription drug plan, after the health insurance carrier approves the application but during the effective year of the plan, we are paid a fixed commission that is prorated for the number of months remaining in the calendar year.
 Additionally, if the plan is the first Medicare Advantage or Medicare Part D prescription drug plan issued to the member, we may receive a higher commission rate that covers a full twelve-month period, regardless of the month the plan was effective.
 Beginning with and subsequent to the second plan year, we typically receive fixed, monthly commissions for Medicare Advantage plans and fixed, annual commissions for Medicare Part D prescription drug plans.
+During 2015 and 2016, for certain categories of enrollments that occur outside of the annual enrollment period, CMS allowed carriers to either prorate the commission payment for the number of months remaining in the calendar year or pay the broker a full year of commissions up-front.
+A number of carriers for which we sell Medicare products recently changed from paying us a full-year of commissions up-front to pro-rating their payments based on the number of months remaining in the calendar year, which negatively impacted our Medicare commission revenue in the third quarter of 2016 compared to the third quarter of 2015.
 We earn commission revenue for Medicare Advantage and Medicare Part D prescription drug plans for which we are the broker of record, typically until either the policy is cancelled or we otherwise do not remain the agent on the policy.
 Commission payments we receive for Medicare Supplement policies sold by us are typically a percentage of the premium on the policy and paid to us until the policy is cancelled or we otherwise do not remain the agent on the policy.
-See Critical Accounting Policies and Estimates in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2015 for details regarding our recognition of Medicare plan commission revenue.
+See Critical Accounting Policies and Estimates in Part II, Item 7 of our Annual Report on Form 10-K for the year ended December 31, 2015 for details regarding our recognition of Medicare plan com